Subtronics: 2017–2020

-2018: Wook Laser and SoundCloud
+Subtronics released a mix series called Now That's What I Call Riddim from February 2017 to January 2020.
+He stated the mixes are not riddim, despite the name.
 On April 20, 2018, Kardon released his seventh extended play Wook Laser via Never Say Die's Black Label sub-label.
-The 4-track extended play was well-received, with it being described as encapsulating "everything that is right in riddim at the current moment" by an EDM Sauce editor.
+The 4-track extended play was well-received, with it being described as encapsulating "everything that is right in bass at the current moment" by an EDM Sauce editor.

 On July 6, Canadian electronic music duo Zeds Dead and American DJ and electronic dance music producer Jauz released a remix album of their song "Lights Go Down".
 Kardon's remix of the song was featured on the album, alongside remixes from by Sikdope, Duke & Jones, Gentlemans Club, Jarvis, Lick, Sqwad, Awoltalk, and Spirix.

 In mid-August, Kardon's SoundCloud account was hacked and as a result, had various unreleased and private songs stolen and published by the hacker.
 Before, he had received a message from Los Angeles-based dubstep producer Megalodon, asking him to repost a song uploaded by an unfamiliar account.
 After privately messaging him, Megalodon told Kardon that he was hacked and soon blocked him.
 The same account later published a song by Kardon that was previously only accessible from his hard drive and private SoundCloud account.
 On October 19, American record producer Herobust released a remix album of his previous song "WTF".
 The album, titled WTF VIP + Remixes, featured Kardon as a remix artist.
 In November, multiple producers had most or all of their songs removed from online audio distribution platform and music sharing website SoundCloud for wrongful copyright claims.
 Among these producers were Kardon, who had lost 23 songs due to these claims.